jbettencourt10/margay.github.io/margay-app/src/lessons/01_using_d3_methods.md

 ### style()
 The style method is used to set the style of elements in the DOM.
 It returns a selection of elements.
 The style method is most commonly used to set the style of SVG elements.
 The style method takes two arguments.
 The first argument is a string that matches the style you want to set.
 The second argument is a string that matches the value you want to set the style to.
 The style method returns a reference to the elements with the updated style.

-### You try:
+### Your task:
-- Try using the select method to select the SVG element.
+- First, use the select method to select the SVG element.
-- Then, try using the append method to add a circle to the SVG element.
+- After doing this, use the append method to add a circle to the SVG element.
-- Finally, try using the attr method to set the cx and cy attributes of the circle to 100 and the color to red.
+- Finally, use the attr method to set the cx and cy attributes of the circle to 100 and the color to red.